hpfast/webmapping_for_beginners_wiki/Making-a-web-page.md

     }
 ```

-CSS rules can be included directly within the head of a document, like so
+CSS rules can be included directly within the head of a document, like so:

 ```html
     <head>